Q. Do you expect a <rgp:report> after a <rgp:request> was sent?

 According to ICANN consensus policy, failure to submit an RGP Report starts the Restore Grace Period over again, but the Registrar LOSES the initial Restore Fee charged.
 If a new Restore Request is sent, another Restore Fee will be charged.

-1) For “Pre Data” and “Post Data” you don’t have to include full WHOIS output, following would be sufficient:
+1) For “Pre Data” and “Post Data” you don’t have to include full WHOIS output, the following would be sufficient:

 Registry Expiry Date: